WesMC/starter-amazon-flask-server/README.md

     app.run()
 ```

-sometimes, you might want to run it in debug mode, or set the host IP and Port specifically as such: `app.run(debug=True, host='0.0.0.0', port=5000)`
+sometimes, you might want to run it in debug mode, or set the host IP and Port specifically as such: `app.run(debug=True, host='0.0.0.0', port=5000)`.
+You might want to simply keep it as `app.run(debug=False, host='0.0.0.0', port=5000)` for later since the default port for Flask servers are 5000.
+As when we get into Docker and Ansible, this can make things a little easier when we define how we're funneling our traffic.

 ### Unit / Acceptance Testing

-Once we've written our app, we want to make sure that what the output is, is exactly what we expect it to be.
+Once we've written our app, we want to make sure that the output is exactly what we expect it to be.
 For our app, we use a bash script to run a python3 script that imports a library called `unittest`.
 Using that, we set it so that it expects, and searches for our content that should be there.

 ### Dockerfile and Docker